kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 - You can experiment with this lab online at [Killercoda](https://killercoda.com/kubevirt/scenario/kubevirt-cdi)

-[CDI](https://github.com/kubevirt/containerized-data-importer) is a utility designed to import Virtual Machine images for use with Kubevirt.
+In this lab, you will learn how to use Containerized Data Importer ([CDI](https://github.com/kubevirt/containerized-data-importer)) to import Virtual Machine images for use with Kubevirt.
+CDI simplifies the process of importing data from various sources into Kubernetes Persistent Volumes, making it easier to use that data within your virtual machines.

-At a high level, a PersistentVolumeClaim (PVC) is created.
-A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named _disk.img_ with the desired content into the associated PVC.
+CDI introduces [DataVolumes](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/datavolumes.md), custom resources meant to be used as abstractions of PVCs.
+A custom controller watches for DataVolumes and handles the creation of a target PVC with all the spec and annotations required for importing the data.
+Depending on the type of source, other specific CDI controller will start the import process and create a raw image named _disk.img_ with the desired content into the target PVC.

 > notes "Note"
 > This 'lab' targets deployment on _one node_ as it uses Minikube and its `hostpath` storage class which can create PersistentVolumes (PVs) on only one node at a time.
 In production use, a StorageClass capable of ReadWriteOnce or better operation should be deployed to ensure PVs are accessible from any node.